 When we go crawfishing we will use a rotten type of fish that they call Pogie.
 It works really well.
 You can also use beef melt - but that tends to dissolve really fast.
 I've heard they love corn too.

 You can use cut up fish of any kind really, but that Pogie works the best that we've seen.

 It has quite a firm texture, kind of like a shrimp but the flavor is sweet, like a cross between shrimp and crab.

 Your normal crawfish season will be January to July, however if you get a very wet and warm year the season may start earlier (November/December)

 There is a species native to Florida which is blue.
 However, blue crawfish in Louisiana is rare.
 Some think it's a birth abnormality.
 Others suggest is could be something to do with the light spectrum or surroundings.
 It is very rare to find a blue crawfish in LA though.

 Blue crawfish do cook the same though and have the same taste (we tested it when we found one) - We tied a piece of string to it's claw so we could identify it as once cooked it looked like all the others.

-If you’ve tried this Crawfish Pie Recipe or any other great Creole/Cajun cooking recipe on my site, let me know in the comment section below and add it to your recipe box.
-Let me know how it turned out, we love hearing from our readers!
-You can also follow me on PINTEREST, FACEBOOK and INSTAGRAM to see more amazing recipes!
+If you’ve tried this Crawfish Pie Recipe or any other great recipe on my site, let me know in the comment section below, how it turned out, we love hearing from our readers!
+If you love this recipe please give it 5 stars! ⭐️⭐️⭐️⭐️⭐️

 - ½ Cup Unsalted Butter (1 Stick)